No Labels: 2024 presidential ticket

 No Labels intended to offer its ballot line to a "unity ticket" in the 2024 presidential election, as an "insurance policy" in the event that "both major parties nominate presidential candidates that the vast majority of Americans don’t want".
+In 2021, No Labels began funding a Presidential operation.
 In November 2023, No Labels' chief strategist, Ryan Clancy, stated that "Based on the conditions as they are, we expect to be putting up a ticket early next year".
 By February 2024, The New York Times described the efforts as having "foundered for months now" with the group's most high-profile potential candidates ruling out running on a No Labels ticket.

 Senator Joe Manchin was among the most high-profile candidates sought by No Labels, but in mid-February he ruled out a 2024 presidential run, citing timing and to avoid being a spoiler.
 Congressman Dean Phillips said he would consider running on the No Labels ticket if polling suggested that President Joe Biden would end up losing to Donald Trump, but reversed his statement a day later.
-Former Republican governors Larry Hogan, Jon Huntsman and Nikki Haley, have all denied interest in a presidential run on the No Labels ticket.
+Former Republican governors Larry Hogan, Jon Huntsman, and Nikki Haley all denied interest in a presidential run on the No Labels ticket.
 Manchin later said in September 2025 that he ruled out a run because No Labels wanted a Republican on their presidential ticket.

 No Labels and its supporters cited polling showing voters' disapproval of the presumptive 2024 Democratic and Republican presidential nominees.
 In August 2022, No Labels released a poll of voters in eight battleground states, finding 63% of voters open to a "moderate independent" presidential candidate; however, Intelligencer columnist Ed Kilgore argues that once a specific candidate is chosen, polling numbers will drop dramatically.
 A poll from Monmouth University on July 20, 2023, concluded that, if No Labels' chosen candidates were more popular with conservatives, it was not clear which major party would benefit more: "The presence of a third party in the race would siphon votes from both major party nominees, but it is not apparent it would play the role of a spoiler."
 FiveThirtyEights review of polling on July 13, 2023, predicted at that time that a bi-partisan ticket would likely benefit Trump.